 All gestures do not have to happen in a graduated or progressive order to be effective.
 Linear thinking is not necessarily the best way to make sense of profound change.
 Some of us will need to admit complicity in order to imagine a better future than what seems possible right now.
 Right now, complicity is my garden.

-Wright: Also, in “Lonely in America,” you visit a New Orleans cemetery where members of your family are buried to see if flooding has disturbed them.
+Guernica: Also, in “Lonely in America,” you visit a New Orleans cemetery where members of your family are buried to see if flooding has disturbed them.
 It hasn’t, but your mother hurries you from the site with the admonishment to “let the dead rest.”
 There are rich implications here in terms of what it means to disturb people, which makes me wonder: how do you think of disturbance—in terms of respecting your ancestors, illuminating the past, and serving the future, including your son’s?

 Walters: In high school, I had a friend whose plane was held hostage by terrorists.
 She was pretty badly injured during the intervention.
 When she finally returned home, the TV news crews and all of our friends from school were there to meet her.
 For some reason, I felt the whole thing was overwhelming and did not go.
 Later that night I dropped off a note for her and came over once her mom said it was okay.
 Apparently, I have always been like this.
 I think my reluctance to disturb people when vulnerable comes from a sense of respect.